 Hiring managers typically only spend about 6-7 seconds to look over a resume before moving on to the next candidate.
 By creating a strong professional summary, you can highlight major key points about your experience and provide a brief overview of your most compelling characteristics.

 Similar to a LinkedIn headline on your profile, summarize your abilities into a three to four sentence paragraph, explaining what you bring to the table.
 Highlight skills and keywords that are relevant to the job posting to give the hiring manager a glimpse into your professional career.

 3. You Should Avoid Using a Creative Resume

 MYTH or FACT?

 Fact.
-In order to stand out amongst competitors, some individuals often find it attractive to design a resume that focuses more effort on aesthetic value rather than the actual content.
+To stand out amongst competitors, some individuals often find it attractive to design a resume that focuses more effort on aesthetic value rather than the actual content.
 This often comes in the form of graphics, colors, images, and creative fonts.
 In all actuality, this can critically damage your chances of landing an interview.

-Creative resumes with graphics, fancy fonts, color, or images have the ability to initiate bias.
+Creative resumes with graphics, fancy fonts, color, or images can initiate bias.
 This is the last thing you want when it comes to your resume.
 You never know, by including color on your resume, you could potentially be using a color that is disliked by the hiring manager!

 Aside from personal preference, adding a creative flair to your resume takes away from the valuable space you can use to further detail your professional career and accomplishments.
 Also, graphics and images tend to interfere with applicant tracking systems (ATS), which ultimately determine whether your resume is good enough or not to be passed onto the hiring manager for further review.